 If you are using this configuration, then only one entity – the individual Unit or Headquarters - should enter in data at any given time.
-You will need to decide on which data should be entered at the unit level and which at headquarters.
-Data includes counts, sales, receipts, orders and all other transactions.
+You will need to decide which data is entered at the unit level and which data is entered at headquarters.
+Data includes counts, sales, receipts, orders, and all other transactions.
 When the unit is done, transmit the data to headquarters for the remaining data entry.
 There is no way to synchronize data between the two, so once you send data to headquarter, then units should not edit or modify transactions.

 If most of the following apply to you, try this set-up

 Headquarters simply wants to monitor usage, food costs, and review transactions, rather than enter data and generate reports.